-This variation of the Korean corn dog is really unique because who would've thought that the ramen noodles could be added to Korean corn dogs?
+This variation of the Korean corn dog is really unique because who would’ve thought that ramen noodles could be added to Korean corn dogs?
 In this variation, instant ramen noodles packets are crushed up.
 The seasonings can also be sprinkled to complete the instant ramen vibes.

 If you want a different kind of crunchiness, crispy puffs are also worthy of consideration.
-Rice puffs can either be crushed rice crackers or the Korean rice puffs that were searched out and rolled in rice instead of panko breadcrumbs.
+Rice puffs can either be crushed rice crackers or Korean rice puffs that were searched out and rolled in rice instead of panko breadcrumbs.

 Lastly, we have the Hot Cheetos corn dogs.
 If you want your corn dog to be extra crunchy and spicy, this is the one to go.
 You can drizzle mayo and lime, especially if you’re doing a mozzarella corn dog.